-Powermatic Data Systems, since CGS-CIMB's initiation report yesterday (6 March), has leapt dramatically from $1.39 to close at $2.00, and made it to as high as $2.64 this morning.
+Since CGS-CIMB's initiation report yesterday (6 March), Powermatic Data Systems has leapt from $1.39 to as high as $2.64 this morning, closing at $2.00.
 The stock's undervaluation and niche strength have long been talked about by some value investors.
-NextInsight has a number of articles on that too (see links at the bottom of this page), with the most recent (Nov 2017) being POWERMATIC DATA SYSTEMS: And the deep value continues to grow
+NextInsight has a number of articles on that angle too (see links at the bottom of this page), with the most recent (Nov 2017) being POWERMATIC DATA SYSTEMS: And the deep value continues to grow

 Excerpts from CGS-CIMB report